 Can't I just remove the DPF?
 (DPF Delete)

 Removing your DPF may seem like a tempting option when you consider how much it costs to replace and how easily they seem to fail.
-Aside from being bad for the environment it is now also illegal and part of your MOT test.
+Aside from being bad for the environment, it is now also illegal and part of your MOT test.

 As of February 2014, MOT testers must now check for the presence of a DPF filter and check for any evidence that it has been tampered with.
 You can book your MOT test here.